3ehrang/joomla_shortcode/README.md

 # joomla_shortcode
+Shortcode Simple for Joomla has been developed with standard code and designed to be easy to use and it's free.

+Shortcode Simple allows you to simply and easily insert your shortcodes within Joomla articles.
-Insert Joomla article with title, image, intro text , ... inside and anywhere in another article or joomla content by short code
+Insert Joomla article with title, image, intro text , ... inside and anywhere in another article or joomla content by short code.

 ## Installation
 - download zip files.